-Administrative Regulation Pay Deduction (Series 700, No. 706.3R1)
+Reduction in Employee Pay Regulations (Series 700, No. 706.3R1)

 The district complies with all applicable laws with respect to payment of wages and benefits to employees including laws such as the federal Fair Labor Standards Act and the Iowa Wage Payment Collection Act.
 The district will not make pay deductions that violate either the federal or state laws.